APNIC-net/rpki-mft-number-demo/README.md

  - crl-number-regression-new-fn
     - CRL number reuse/regression does not cause problems in any validator.
-    - Changing the CRL filename is fine for all validators except Routinator.
-(It is possible that this is a problem in the test itself, though, since it reports that the certificate's CRL differs from the manifest's.)
+    - Changing the CRL filename is fine for all validators.
  - crl-number-largest-value-159
  - crl-number-too-large-159
     - As with manifest numbers, Routinator limits the CRL number to